aleister1102/monsterinc/internal/datastore/README.md

 # Datastore Package

 ## Purpose
-The `datastore` package provides a high-performance persistence layer using Apache Parquet format for storing probe results and file history.
-It supports compression, streaming operations, and efficient querying.
+The `datastore` package provides MonsterInc's high-performance persistence layer using Apache Parquet format.
+It stores scan results, file history, and monitoring data with compression, streaming operations, and efficient querying capabilities for the security scanning and monitoring pipeline.

+## Package Role in MonsterInc
+As the data persistence backbone, this package:
+- **Scanner Integration**: Stores probe results and scan data from HTTPx Runner
+- **Monitor Support**: Persists file history and change tracking data
+- **Historical Analysis**: Enables trend analysis and diff generation
+- **Performance Optimization**: Uses Parquet format for fast querying and compression
+- **Data Integrity**: Provides structured schemas and validation for all stored data

 ## Main Components